-Network Type: Select the network type.
-If you are connecting

-to a wireless router or access point, select Infrastructure.
-If you are connecting to another wireless client such as an adapter, select to the Wireless Security section for more information.
+- Network Type: Select the network type.
+If you are connecting to a wireless router or access point, select Infrastructure.
+If you are connecting to another wireless client such as an adapter, select Ad-Hoc. - Set Security: Select the type of security used.
+Please refer to the Wireless Security section for more information.